What do we do

 Innovation Day

-Together with all our members, we join forces to contribute to the logistics innovation of the future.
+An in-person meeting with preferential access for members, held once a year to celebrate the collective efforts and contribute to the logistics innovation of the future.

 Rumbo